smartprocure/mongochangestream/README.md

 stream from a previous point is not possible.

 It is recommended that you run a periodic check (e.g., every minute) to determine the health of the destination database that data is being synced to.
-If an issue is detected use the `pausable` API to `pause` and `resume` all syncing operations.

 ## Companion Libraries